yanxurui/logdog/README.rst

         def __call__(self, file, lines):
             print(lines)

-It’s up to you to deal with the log line in this handler such as mailing, send to wechat and etc.
+It's up to you to deal with the log line in this handler such as mailing, send to wechat and etc.

 includes & excludes